 So often in Leda’s life when she was sick, I had no idea what was wrong and I wished she could talk to me.
 By the end of her life, I understood her without words.

 When we were out on a walk, she would signal that she was ready to go home, to turn back early, with a simple turn of her head.
-Another turn of her head indicated that she didn’t want to take the stairs, she wanted to walk over to the ramp.
+Another turn of her head indicated that she didn’t want to take the stairs that strained her arthritic hips, she wanted to walk over to the ramp.

 One day after a walk, instead of going back to her blankets in the living room, she stood in the open spot near my desk and wouldn’t move.
 I brought her blankets to her and she laid down.